OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 localization_priority: Priority
 ---

-# Using scripts with a manual Power Automate flow (preview)
+# Call scripts from a manual Power Automate flow (preview)

 This tutorial teaches you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).